Sacrament Of The Eucharist

 Preparation for receiving Holy Communion begins at birth as parents teach their children the importance of Sunday Eucharist.
 Ordinarily, First Holy Communion is celebrated when a child is in second grade and is enrolled in St. Cajetan School or in St. Cajetan’s Religious Education Program.

 Adults receive First Holy Communion through the Rite of Christian Initiation for Adults process (RCIA).
 For more information, please our pastor, Fr.
-Frank at 773-474-7800 for more information.
+Steve at 773-474-7800 for more information.